Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: The Proposed Self-Adaptive Probabilistic Skyline Analytics Framework

 \subsection{Algorithmic Implementation and Training Procedure}

-The implementation follows an off-policy training regime to ensure high sample efficiency.
-The complete training procedure is outlined in Algorithm~\ref{alg:sa_psky}, which orchestrates the interaction between the edge-based DDPG agent and the IoE environment.
-The process is structurally divided into three key phases:
+The implementation adopts an off-policy training regime to ensure superior sample efficiency and environmental adaptability.
+The complete training procedure is detailed in Algorithm~\ref{alg:sa_psky}, which orchestrates the interaction between the edge-based DDPG agent and the dynamic IoE sensing environment.
+The procedure is structured into three pivotal phases.